bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsSpecialTransportRoute_1UpphLsIf8AQz1eoTOneG9/Documentation.md

-Is the Route suitable for exceptional transport (load, structure gauge, road), (TRUE) or not (FALSE)?
+Indicates whether the route is suitable for exceptional transport (load, structure gauge, road),